The Beautiful Bird of Paradise | Strelitzia

-The Strelitzia Nicolai, also known as the Bird of Paradise or the Wild Banana Plant, is without a doubt one of our absolute favourites here at The Little Botanical.
+The Strelitzia Nicolai, also known as the Bird of Paradise, Wild Banana Plant and Crane Flower, is without a doubt one of our favourites here at The Little Botanical.
 This striking plant with its huge green leaves is simply fabulous.
 It truly is a must-have member of our big house plant collection.
 We’re so excited to take a closer look at this glossy beauty!

 Looking after the Bird of Paradise

 A cousin to the banana, the Bird of Paradise is one of the most popular of all tropical flowers.
 It has risen to prominence as an excellent and stylish indoor house plant over the last twenty years.
 A large portion of its appeal comes from the ease at which it grows, which is a rare trait for a tropical plant.

-The Bird of Paradise is a beautiful specimen which flourishes when grown inside, provided it receives the correct treatment.
+The Bird of Paradise is a stunning indoor plant which flourishes when given the correct treatment.
 While this plant enjoys lots of sunlight, its leaves don’t fare well in a direct and full glare as they easily scorch.

 Make sure the plant is kept warm wherever possible and be sure to water the plant once a week.
 Overwatering is detrimental to the Bird of Paradise.
 Avoid this by checking the moisture levels in the soil with your thumb before watering.
 If the uppermost layer of soil is dry, then it’s safe to add some water.
 For more information and further plant care advice, read our frequently asked questions.